 Cherie is also a leading voice in the fight against discrimination in Idaho.
 She is the co-sponsor of legislation to “Add the Words,” which aims to end legalized discrimination against Idahoans because of gender identity and/or sexual orientation.
 Cherie has also been a strong ally on issues concerning women’s rights, and continues to promote fair treatment for all.

-Cherie attended Boise schools: Central, Washington, and Lowell Elementary Schools, North Junior High, and Boise High School and Boise State University.
+Cherie attended Boise schools: Central, Washington, and Lowell Elementary Schools, North Junior High, Boise High School and Boise State University.
 She also attended University of Alabama at Tuscaloosa, and graduated from George Fox University with a Bachelor of Arts, Management and Organizational Leadership degree.
 She earned a Master of Social Work degree from Northwest Nazarene University.
-Cherie is married to the Reverend Henry Webb, has two adult sons, and granddaughter she adores.
+Cherie is married to the Reverend Henry Webb, has two adult sons, Sean and Phillip (Erin) Thompson and granddaughter she adores.